Hollywood Hypocrisy: Celebrating Pederasty While Grandstanding Against Sexual Assault

 While NAMBLA’s notoriety has waned, the underlying effort to “dignify and redeem this relational form” continue as seen in Call Me By Your Name’s acclaim and by such events as the “B4UAct” conference, which Dr. Reisman attended in 2011.
 Participants called themselves “minor attracted persons,” discussed ways to reduce the stigma of pedophilic activity and attributed Americans’ fear for child safety to a puritanical “sex panic.”

 Clearly, some in Hollywood are seeking to do their part to reduce the stigma and relieve America of its puritanical sex panic by glamorizing and nominating a portrayal of pederasty while making every effort to bury the truth of the “Open Secret.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!